tobias-sung/my-notes/content/Resume Draft.md

 | - Git<br>- GitHub, GitLab, BitBucket |
 # Projects 專案成就
 ## NB-IoT Water Meter Data Loader
-- Developed a Python script that downloads the data of more than 8000 NB-IoT water meter devices from OneNET API, which is then organized and loaded into an Elasticsearch index
+Wrote a Python script that:
+1. Downloads data from 8000 NB-IoT water meter devices via OneNET API
-- Due to limits on how much data could be downloaded in a single API call, large jobs would be split into multiple API calls using recursion
-- Due to the large amount of data that had to be downloaded and processed, multi-threading (using the `concurrent.futures` Python module) was implemented such that multiple downloads could happen simulatenously.
+2. Organizes and loads the data into an Elasticsearch index Used recursion[^1] and multithreading to handle the large amount of data[^2].
 ## TI-RTOS Boot Image Manager
-- Implemented a boot image manager that loads and runs a firmware image on a Texas Instruments CC1312R MCU running TI-RTOS.
+Implemented a **boot image manager** for loading firmware image on a **Texas Instruments CC1312R MCU** running **TI-RTOS**. [^4]
-- Identified a bug where the image header contained an invalid image length, which prevented the boot image manager from loading the firmware image:
-- Wrote a function for generating a factory image
 ## Raspberry Pi Z2W: Wake-Up via Real-Time Clock
-- Implemented and tested a design for a fish farm monitoring system that would be woken up at certain intervals to collect sensor data
-- Used a Raspberry Pi Zero 2W for the main system, DS3231 I2C clock for the real-time clock and a Raspberry Pi Pico for waking the Zero 2W.
-- The Pi Zero 2W sets an alarm on the RTC before going to sleep.
-When the alarm on the RTC goes off, it sends a signal to a Pico, which sends a signal to the Zero 2W to wake it up.
-- Used Shellscript for interfacing with the RTC from the Pi Zero 2W, and MicroPython for the Pico wake-up program
+Implemented a system for waking up a Raspberry Pi Z2W using a real-time clock [^4]

 ## Raspberry Pi Pico W: FreeRTOS Time-Tracking System
-- Implemented a system for tracking the completion times of different tracks during a race
+- Implemented a system for keeping time during a race
 - Split various features into FreeRTOS tasks to enable multi-tasking
 - Used FreeRTOS' "Direct-to-Task notification" system for inter-task communication
 - Used the Pico's TinyUSB hardware abstraction library to implement reading configuration settings from a text file easily accessible by USB connection